anglyan/anglyan.github.io/docs/research/machine.md

 in areas such as semiconductor industry?
 How much information can we extract from the data that we acquire as part of existing characterization workflows?
 The use of metrology tools during synthesis and manufacturing is ubiquitous in industry.
-New methodoloigies can provide information not just about how the current process is doing, but predict how it will perform in different conditions.
+New methodologies can provide information not just about how the current process is doing, but predict how it will perform in different conditions.

 ### Evaluating generative AI for materials synthesis and manufacturing